 Thoughtwave (Intellect Games, 1974) An abstract connection game using square tiles.
 It was also marketed by Parker (USA) under the name Ultra.

 Hexagrams (Games Centre, 1978) An abstract tiling puzzle involving a mathematically complete group of pieces.
+The sample shown here (left) was called 'Weeping Wino'.
 Eric made a Java applet and included it in his website.
 I (DP) have a hard copy of the original game but unfortunately cannot retrieve the Java applet.
-The sample shown here was called 'Weeping Wino'.
+However, they have since been re-implemented in Geogebra by José Montaño at www.geogebra.org/m/jxmztu3y and www.geogebra.org/u/jmarmon803.
+(Thanks to John Read for these links.)

 Games Programming Cambridge University Press 1984.
 The picture shows covers for some of the translations.
 It has to be admitted that, being written before the widespread ownership of PCs, this book is very out of date with respect to graphics.
 However many of the data structures and algorithms are still relevant.
 Several critics have remarked that it contains a particularly clear explanation of the alpha-beta algorithm.

 Black Box Gamebook Strategy Games Ltd, 1977.
 There was an American version of this little book which presented Black Box puzzles with ray results given at the back in such a way that it was difficult to cheat in any 'accidental' way.

 Games with Pencil and Paper Thomas Nelson 1973, Dover 1994.
 The Dover edition has an informative preface with reference to some game theory results obtained after publication.